Osasumwen Osaghae

-Osasumwen Osaghae Jr. (born July 29, 1998) is an American basketball player for Spirou of the BNXT League.
+Osasumwen Osaghae Jr. (born July 29, 1998) is an American basketball player who last played for Spirou of the BNXT League.
 He played college basketball for the FIU Panthers.

-Early life and high school
+Early life

 Osaghae was born in Miami, Florida 20 days after his parents, Osasumwen Sr. and Martina, moved from Nigeria.
 His name means "God leads me" in a Nigerian dialect.
 Osaghae grew up playing soccer but reluctantly switched to basketball at age 16 due to his exceptional size after he attended a camp led by Miami Heat coach Erik Spoelstra.
 Osaghae stood 6'4 by his freshman year of high school.
 Osaghae played basketball for Miami Southridge High School, coached by John Herron, while attending Robert Morgan Educational Center.
 He was undisciplined with his eating habits and obese in high school.
 As a junior, Osaghae quit basketball and wanted to transfer to Palmetto High School because he found Southridge's coach "too hard" on him.
 He returned to the team as a senior but was often benched for his lack of effort in practice.